-Spanish onion: has a similarly coloured skin to a yellow/brown onion, but is usually bigger, as well as sweeter and milder - good for omelettes, salsas and stir-fries.
+Spanish onion: has a similarly coloured skin to a yellow/brown onion, but is usually bigger, as well as sweeter and milder.
+These are good for omelettes, salsas and stir-fries.

 Red onion: varies in size, but has a distinctive red/purple skin, and the edge of each of its white rings is tinged with red.
 The flavour is mild and quite sweet.
 Good for salads, marinades, salsas and roasts.

-First slice off the top of the onion (leave the root on for the moment), then remove the papery skin and any brown outer layers.
+First slice the top off the onion (leave the root on), then remove the papery skin and any brown outer layers.
 To chop the onion, cut in half from top to bottom.
-Put the cut side down and make a number of horizontal cuts towards, but not quite reaching, the root.
-Then make as many vertical cuts through the onion, again not quite reaching the root.
-Holding the onion very firmly and with the knife blade at right angles to the first set of cuts that you made, slice down vertically - the onion will fall away in small pieces as you go.
+Put the cut-side flat on the work surface, then make a series of cuts horizontally, then vertically, but without cutting through the root.
+Holding the onion very firmly, slice the onion.
+It should fall away in small pieces as you go.
 Continue cutting until you reach the root, which you can now discard.

-To slice, trim the root off, then cut in slices moving from the root end towards the top.
-Leave as slices or separate each one out into rings.
+To slice, trim the root off and a little off the base (to hold it steady on the chopping board), then cut away the slices moving from the root end towards the top.
+You can then separate each slice into rings, if you like.

-All onions are best prepared just before you use them.
+All onions are best prepared just before use.

 Watch our video guide on how to chop onions:

-Depending on their condition when purchased, dry onions will keep for several months.
+Depending on their condition when purchased, dried onions will keep for several months.
 Store them in a cool, dry place (not the fridge as they will go soft).
-Once cut, wrap them up in the fridge and use within two or three days.
+After opening the pack, wrap in the fridge and use within two or three days.
 Spring onions can be stored in the fridge for up to a week.

-Gently fry chopped or sliced onion (7-10 minutes) then use as the base for pasta sauces, soups and stews.
-Cut into wedges and roast (40-50 minutes).
-Cut into rings, batter and deep fry (3 minutes).
-Bake (20-30 minutes).
+Gently fry chopped or sliced onion (7-10 mins) then use as the base for pasta sauces, soups and stews.
+Cut into wedges and roast (40-50 mins).
+Cut into rings, batter and deep-fry (3 mins).
+Bake (20-30 mins).